-Whether you're interested in hunting, plinking or target shooting, Crosman wants to encourage you not only to enjoy airgunning, but to be the safest and best shooter you can be.
-Educating people interested in airgunning in the safe and responsible us
+Whether you're interested in hunting, plinking or target shooting, Crosman wants to encourage you not only to enjoy airgunning, but to be the safest and best shooter you can be, educating people interested in airgunning in a safe and responsible way.

 A SPECIAL MESSAGE TO PARENTS: TRADITIONAL AIRGUNS THAT SHOOT LEAD PELLETS AND STEEL BBS ARE NOT TOYS.
 Personal injury or death can result from improper handling if a pellet or BB strikes someone in a vulnerable spot.
 We are concerned that all users learn to use AIRGUNS properly without injury to themselves or others.
 You may be able to obtain further information for instruction in shooting from one or more of the following groups: Boy Scouts of America, National Rifle Association, conservation clubs, gun clubs, 4-H Clubs, or hunter safety groups.